timruffles/js-to-c/NOTES.md

 # Notes

+## 20 August 2018

+Thinking about GC - values like true/false/undefined were initially static, now they'll either need special-casing in the GC system (to keep the pointers constant), or not.

+Special-casing isn't too tricky actually (which I realise after faffing around quite a lot to move them to be dynamically allocated), as they have defined types.
+Oops!

+This could also point towards how to handle other special cases in GC.

+### Todo

+- special case the language constants

 ## 13 August 2018

 Comparison operators on pointers need care. `==` and `!=` seem always to be safe - everything else is pretty fraught.
 This came up while I was writing the GC step that walks up the heap of moved objects: